The Pledge of Allegiance

 By Isabella Pena

-The Pledge of Allegiance most American students repeat every morning is something ingrained in our brains, but did you know that it is around 133 years old?
+The Pledge of Allegiance, which most of us repeat every morning, has been ingrained in our brains, but did you know that it is around 133 years old?

-Originally made by Francis Bellamy, Baptist minister and Democratic-Socialist, the pledge was published with the intention for not only American students to recite, but for any person no matter what country you were in.
+Originally written by Francis Bellamy, a Baptist minister and Democratic-Socialist, the pledge was published with the intention for not only American students to recite, but for any person, no matter what country they were in.
 Since then, there have been (2) two additions.
 The original Pledge of Allegiance read as follows:

 I pledge allegiance to my flag and the Republic for which it stands, one nation,